 Clingmans Dome and Appalachian Trail, Great Smoky Mountains

-Watch for my upcoming feature story about backpacking in the Great Smokies, including Clingmans Dome, the Appalachian Trail, and Andrews Bald, and see all of my stories about hiking and backpacking in the North Carolina mountains.
+See more photos and info in my story “In the Garden of Eden: Backpacking the Great Smoky Mountains,” about a trip that included Clingmans Dome, the Appalachian Trail, and Andrews Bald, and see all stories about hiking and backpacking in the North Carolina mountains.

 Third Beach to Strawberry Point, Olympic

-See my story “The Wildest Shore: Backpacking the Southern Olympic Coast,” and all of my stories about Olympic National Park at The Big Outside.
+See my story “The Wildest Shore: Backpacking the Southern Olympic Coast,” and all stories about Olympic National Park at The Big Outside.